Yichen-Ga/Conv-Deconv-neural-network-/README.md

                 self.conv_layers[i].bias.data = layer.bias.data
   ```

-Then, in order to do the deconvolution we need a forward function for this class to generate intermidiate_features and maxpool_indices for each section of layers after this vgg16 processed an image:
+Then, in order to do the deconvolution we need a forward function for this class to generate intermidiate_features and maxpool_indices for each section of layers after this vgg16 processed an image (maxpool_indices recorded variables from each pooling region):

 ```
 def forward(self,image):